div5252/hindi-fake-news/README.md

 ```

 ### Using POS replacement
-1. Navigate to the fake_news_generation directory
+1. Navigate to the fake_news_generator directory
  ```sh
 cd fake_news_generator
 ```